parallelwindfarms/UQFoam/README.md

 - Intrusive Polynomial Chaos for CFD Using OpenFOAM.
 Computational Science, _ICCS 2020, Lecture Notes in Computer Science.
 Springer, Cham._

 ### Stochatic Simulation Setup

+In reference to the section 6.1 from the first article listed above, the instructions to setup a stochastic RANS simulation for flow over _Periodic Hills_ with a _random eddy-viscoity field_ (REVF) is as follows: